OleSuyaye/titanic-survival-prediction/README.md

 ## Overview

-This project walks through a full classification workflow — from raw data to a tuned, submission-ready model — predicting whether a passenger survived the Titanic disaster based on features like class, sex, age, and fare.
+This project walks through a full classification workflow predicting whether a passenger survived the Titanic disaster based on features like class, sex, age, and fare.

 ## Dataset